yousty/event_store_client/docs/appending_events.md

 ## Append your first event

-The simplest way to append an event to EventStoreDB is to create an `EventStoreClient::DeserializedEvent` object and call `#append_to_stream` method.
+The simplest way to append an event to EventStoreDB is to create an `EventStoreClient::DeserializedEvent` object and call the `#append_to_stream` method.

 ```ruby
 class SomethingHappened < EventStoreClient::DeserializedEvent